dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 <b>The seam between layers is where integration bugs hide.
 Using a simple value object like a `RecordResult` or `Struct` between layers makes it easier to isolate code and trust your tests.</b> <a href="https://www.destroyallsoftware.com/talks/boundaries" target="_blank">Article related to catching bugs between layers.</a>

-the whole point of the Ledger test double is that it will return a canned success or failure response

 🔦 If you feel a bit lost here is a summary of the 3 files we have written in chapter 5. 🔎

 `api.rb`: Defines a thin HTTP API (Sinatra app).
 It’s the boundary/interface between the outside world and your app logic.